 The concept design for the Heathwood Community Centre has been shaped by community feedback and has been designed to address the needs of the local community.

 The centre’s concept design incorporates a flexible floorplan to facilitate a range of activities, catering for small groups to large functions of up to 125 people, and features a large undercover outdoor breakout space, a commercial kitchen and a wet room for activities such as pottery and painting.

 February 2018 – Heathwood Community Centre to create hub for local residents

-Transurban Queensland, operator of the go via network, and Minister Leeanne Enoch, State Member for Algester, have today unveiled plans to build a $2 million community centre at Heathwood as part of the Logan Enhancement Project.
+Transurban Queensland and Minister Leeanne Enoch, State Member for Algester, have today unveiled plans to build a $2 million community centre at Heathwood as part of the Logan Enhancement Project.